aws-samples/monitor-backups-to-amazon-s3-using-amazon-cloudwatch/README.md

 ## Automation and scale

 [AWS Serverless Application Model (AWS SAM)](https://aws.amazon.com/serverless/sam/) is an open-source framework that helps you build serverless applications in the AWS Cloud.
-AWS SAM will deploy and build the S3 bucket, with a trigger to the Lambda function, as well as an SNS topic to send email alerts
+AWS SAM will deploy and build the S3 bucket, with a trigger to the Lambda function, a CloudWatch dashboard, a 2nd Lambda function to create CloudWatch alarms, as well as an SNS topic to send email alerts.

 ## Tools